IEK-5/freespa/DOC.md

 * `lon`:	   longitude (in radians)
 * `lat`:	   latitude (in radians)

-To overcome some of the implementation dependent behavior of `gmtime` and `mkgmtime`, and, in addition, work with time structs and unix time in a consistent manner with the internally used Julian day, freespa defines it own conversion routines:
+In order to handle a custom `FS_TIME_T` type, overcome some of the implementation dependent limitations of `gmtime` and `mkgmtime` on some platforms, and align the `time_t` type to the internally used Julian dates, freespa defines it own conversion routines:

-    struct tm *gmjtime_r(time_t *t, struct tm *ut);
+    struct tm *gmjtime_r(FS_TIME_T *t, struct tm *ut);
-    struct tm *gmjtime(time_t *t);
+    struct tm *gmjtime(FS_TIME_T *t);
-    time_t mkgmjtime(struct tm *ut);
+    FS_TIME_T mkgmjtime(struct tm *ut);

 These routines work the same as the standard routines defined in `time.h`.
-They do not suffer from arbitrary limitations such as those imposed in windows systems where `gmtime` cannot handle dates before 1970 and after the year 3000 (despite the `time_t` type being a 64bit integer).
+However, they may be used with a custom `time_t` type and do not suffer from arbitrary limitations such as those imposed in 64bit windows systems [3].
 Furthermore, they adhere to the 10-day gap between the Julian and Gregorian calendar where the Julian calendar ends on October 4, 1582 (JD = 2299160), and the next day the Gregorian calendar starts on October 15, 1582.
 Thus these routines provide a historic extension of unix time before October 15, 1582.

 For many freespa routines we need Δt values.
 In most cases one can suffice with passing a NULL pointer, which will signal freespa to determine an